kiemlicz/util/util-docs/docs/os/package-management.md

 ```

 ##### Pin to Release file
-To get the values that it is possible **to pin to**, download the desired repository's `Release` file, e.g.:
+To get the values that it is possible **to pin to**, download the desired repository's `Release` file (just navigate to the configured URL), e.g.:
 ```
 Archive: Debian_9.0
 Codename: Debian_9.0